Awards and accolades

 “As this event celebrates the highest levels of achievement by companies operating in all sectors of the property and real estate industry, an International Property Award is a world-renowned mark of excellence.
 It not only differentiates us as playing a leading role by providing unparalleled service in the marketplace, but also recognises our achievements and innovations in the property industry.”

-This is the 12th year that the group has celebrated being South Africa’s most awarded real estate company, achieving Best Estate Agency in South Africa 10 times since 2005 and Best Estate Agency in Africa six times since 2011 at the International Property Awards.
+This is the 12th year that the group has celebrated being South Africa’s best real estate agency, achieving Best Estate Agency in South Africa 10 times since 2005 and Best Estate Agency in Africa six times since 2011 at the International Property Awards.
 Pam Golding Properties now goes forward to compete as the international nominee for Africa against top winners from around the globe in the 2017 IPA ‘World’s Best’ to be announced in London in December.

 Offering a full spectrum of property services and concluding over 10 000 transactions per annum, the Pam Golding Property group has a network of over 300 offices in sub-Saharan Africa and internationally, as well as a strategic alliance with one of the world’s largest property groups, Savills plc, with access to its prestigious network of over 600 offices worldwide.